lnurl/luds/spec.md

 	}

 	{
-	   tag: 'noop' //does nothing
+	   tag: 'aes'
+	   description: 'Here is your redeem code' // Up to 144 characters
+	   ciphertext: <base64> // an AES-encrypted data where encryption key is payment preimage, up to 4kb of characters
+	   iv: <base64> // initialization vector, exactly 24 characters
 	}

     ```

 7. `LN WALLET` Verifies that `h` tag in provided invoice is a hash of `metadata` string converted to byte array in UTF-8 encoding.
 8. `LN WALLET` Verifies that amount in provided invoice equals an amount previously specified by user.
 9. If routes array is not empty: verifies signature for every provided `ChannelUpdate`, may use these routes if fee levels are acceptable.
-10. `LN WALLET` makes sure that `tag` value of `successAction` is of known type, aborts a payment otherwise.
+10. If `successAction` is not null: `LN WALLET` makes sure that `tag` value of is of supported type, aborts a payment otherwise.
 11. `LN WALLET` pays the invoice, no additional user confirmation is required at this point.
-12. Once payment is fulfilled `LN WALLET` excecutes `successAction`.
-If `tag` is `noop` nothing is required.
+12. Once payment is fulfilled `LN WALLET` excecutes a non-null `successAction`.
 For `message`, a toaster or popup is sufficient.
 For `url`, the wallet should give the user a popup which displays `description`, `url`, and a 'open' button to open the `url` in a new browser tab.
-The wallet should also store `successAction` data on the transaction record.
+For `aes`, `LN WALLET` must attempt to decrypt a `ciphertext` with payment preimage. `LN WALLET` should also store `successAction` data on the transaction record.

 ### Note on metadata for server-side LNURL-PAY: